The Dinosaur Artist

 Eric Prokopi, a thirty-eight-year-old Floridian, was the man who had brought this extraordinary skeleton to market.
 A onetime swimmer who spent his teenage years diving for shark teeth, Prokopi’s singular obsession with fossils fueled a thriving business hunting, preparing, and selling specimens, to clients ranging from natural history museums to avid private collectors like actor Leonardo DiCaprio.

-But there was a problem.
-This time, facing financial strain, had Prokopi gone too far?
-As the T. bataar went to auction, a network of paleontologists alerted the government of Mongolia to the eye-catching lot.
-As an international custody battle ensued, Prokopi watched as his own world unraveled.
+But as the T. bataar went to auction, a network of paleontologists alerted the government of Mongolia to the eye-catching lot, resulting in an international custody battle, and unraveling Prokopi’s world.